Table of Contents

 While the focus of the engagement index is to understand overall employee sentiment, engagement factors unearth what influences employee engagement and to what extent.

 Knowing what it is you want to learn gives shape to your organization’s definition of employee engagement.
-And points decision-making and actions in the right direction.
+It points decision-making and actions in the right direction.

 For example, how are your employees adjusting to an unfamiliar hybrid workplace?
 A new policy?
 A change of leadership?